atsign-foundation/atsign.dev/content/en/docs/Get-Started/Understand the @platform/encryption.md

 The @protocol specifically uses AES256 for Data Encryption Keys.

 The RSA (Rivest–Shamir–Adleman) encryption algorithm is then used to encrypt the shared key from the above example with @bob’s public key.
 The @protocl specifically utilizes RSA 2048.
 Note, that because the RSA algorithm is an Asymmetric Key Encryption method, a public and private key are generated.

+As this is a brief overview as to how encryption works on the @platform, you may read more [here](https://atsigncompany.medium.com/data-encryption-caching-with-the-protocol-debe9efc0f49).